JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

     PyRTL's delay model.
   - `auto_fsm_timing_iter_test.py` needs a first AUTO_FSM schedule that misses
     timing and a tightened one that meets it.
-Under sky130 the design measures 102.25 MHz at every schedule tried (2, 3 and 6 states): its critical path lies outside the FSM states, so rescheduling can't change it.
+Under sky130 the design measures 102.25 MHz at every schedule tried (2, 3 and 6 states).
+Its critical path is the FSM's input-capture enable: one gate drives all 142 input-register bits, and no state count changes that.
+That sky130 behavior is what `auto_fsm_tighten_stall_test.py` (sky130) checks: the driver stops after the first tightened build with no fmax gain.
   - `sweep_floor_detect_test.py` checks the sweep's floor stop, which ends that design's sweep only under PyRTL.
 There the predicted soft floor (~16 MHz) matches the measured plateau.
 Under sky130 the plateau